Does My Website Need an SSL Certificate?

 Extended validation – confirms your right to use a domain name with encryption and displays the company name directly within the address bar (to the left of the URL).
 Users don’t need to click on the secure site seal to see the company name.

-The Dizzain team can provide everything you need to correctly install an SSL certificate, including advice on what type of certificate you need.
+The Dizzain team can provide everything you need to correctly install SSL, including advice on what type of certificate you need.
+Please feel free to contact us, and our experts will give you a free consultation as well as answer all your questions.